Lizz1102/WebAPIs-.Net6-.NET7/README.md

 # WebAPIs: .NET Core(.Net6,.NET7)
-- Learning and revisiting some advanced and fundamental concepts of .NET Core Web APIs.
-- Exploring new features of Web APIs with C# in .NET Core (.NET 6 and .NET 7 SDK versions).
+- Exploring new features and incoming changes of .NET 6 and .NET 7 while building a Web API project with C#.
-- How to migrate .NET Core 5 API projects to .NET 6 and 7
+- How to migrate .NET Core 5 API projects to .NET 6 and 7.
+- Revisiting some advanced and fundamental concepts of .NET Core Web APIs.
+- Best practices and standards to build Web APIs

 ## Notes